brogers5/chocolatey-package-openrgb/ReadMe.md

 Once cloned, simply run `build.ps1`.
 The ZIP archives are intentionally untracked to avoid bloating the repository, so the script will download the OpenRGB portable ZIP archives from the official distribution point, then packs everything together.

-A successful build will create `openrgb.x.y.nupkg`, where `x.y` should be the Nuspec's `version` value at build time.
+A successful build will create either `openrgb.x.y.nupkg` (in Chocolatey versions prior to v2.0.0) or `openrgb.x.y.0.nupkg`, where `x.y` should be the Nuspec's normalized `version` value at build time.

+>**Note**
-Note that Chocolatey package builds are non-deterministic.
-Consequently, an independently built package will fail a checksum validation against officially published packages.
+>Chocolatey package builds are non-deterministic.
+Consequently, an independently built package's checksum will not match that of the officially published package.

 ## Update